hermensbas/cmangos-issues-wiki/creature_movement.md

 Defines the waypoint number.
 A creature will go from waypoint to waypoint in the order controlled by this field.

+As a convention, the first point of a path **must be greater than zero**.
+This is expected by core.
 #### position&#95;x

 The X position of the waypoint.